- Lenali is a social media app created for non-literate, oral-based communities

 However, platforms like Facebook largely center on written posts and conversation, as well as video.
 For those in the continent from oral-based, spoken language (non-literate) communities with little formal education, these platforms can be inaccessible.

-Malian entrepreneur, Mamadou Gouro, 44, is attempting to fill the social media void there by creating Lenali app
+Malian entrepreneur, Mamadou Gouro, 44, is attempting to fill the social media void there by creating Lenali app, an oral-based platform.

 "Lenali is the first social network in the world that uses local languages and vocal abilities.
 The reason for the app is that in Mali, for instance, only 20% are accessing these social networks," Gouro claims.